Getting Historical Stock Prices in Excel

 - Includes dividend history and split history.

 - Updated at or before 5 pm on all trading days

 The historical data will be nicely formatted and indexed on a date with each column representing a symbol for easier comparison and further analysis.

 More about Custom Dates

-When you use custom dates to retreive historical stock prices, you have many options for the periodicity for which you want to get the data.
-You can choose to retrieve daily, weekly, monthly or quarterly stock prices.
+When you use custom dates to retrieve historical stock prices, you have many options for the periodicity for which you want to get the data.
+You can choose to retrieve daily, weekly, monthly, or quarterly stock prices.

 Let’s say you want to retrieve stock prices for Google.
-Enter the stock symbol in a cell in the spreadsheet (GOOG).
+Enter the stock symbol in a cell in the spreadsheet (MSFT).
 Once you’ve entered the stock symbol, click the ‘Custom Dates’ button in the menu.
 You will be presented with a custom date selection popup window.
 In this window, select the date range for which you want to get the stock prices.
-Along with that you can also change the periodicity to Weekly, Monthly, or Quarterly (default is daily).
+Along with that, you can also change the periodicity to Weekly, Monthly, or Quarterly (default is daily).
 Now press the ‘Get Data’ button and the stock prices will be presented in a new sheet.
-I selected the time period of 1st January, 2016 to 31st October, 2016 and weekly periodicity.
+I selected the time period of 17th August 2020 to 17th August 2021 and weekly periodicity.
 The results are shown below:

-As you can see, you ow have the weekly historical stock prices for the Google stock.
-You can even select multiple stock symbols and the resulting table will contain all the inform for all the selected stocks (maximum 10).
-To present to you the weekly, monthly and quarterly data, we resample the daily data to the new periodicity.
+As you can see, you now have the weekly historical stock prices for Microsoft's stock.
+You can even select multiple stock symbols and the resulting table will contain all the information for all the selected stocks (maximum 10).
+To present to you the weekly, monthly, and quarterly data, we resample the daily data to the new periodicity.